 What if my feet are a mess, or I have another injury?

 You should sort out minor foot issues with your own blister kit.
 The paramedics will deal with more messy feet, and any other ailments that you have.
 They will hold a fix hours surgery each evening, but are available 24×7 for any emergencies.

 Can I take more kit or clothes than listed?

 Is 2000 Kcal per day really enough?

-For some people yes, for many no. 3000 kcal or more is probably a wiser choice for most, for an event of this length.
+For a few people yes, for many no, it isn’t. at least 3000 kcal or more is probably a wiser choice for most, for an event of this length.

 What about navigation?

-You will be given a 1:50k map to navigate from, that has some annotations to help with directions.
-We will also supply GPX files for your GPS device, or Mobile phone apps.
-You will be carrying a Race Drone GPS tracker, so we know where you are at all times.
+You will be given GPX files, and a 1:50k map to navigate from, that has some annotations to help with directions.
+You will be carrying a TrackTrail GPS tracker, so we know where you are at all times.
 On some stages we may add some additional route marking in certain areas.